 - Thinner pages than the other ones have – possible ghosting and bleeding depending on the pens/markers used

-Why are you calling this the “almost official” bullet journal notebook?
+Why are you calling this the “almost official”

-I call this notebook the “almost official” because Leutchtturm1917 has the official official bullet journal notebook as well (with less cover options).
-Want to see the official one?
+I call this notebook the “almost official” because Leutchtturm1917 has the official official

 Check out the official Bullet Journal Leutchtturm1917 notebook from Amazon.